21 Best Fishing Vests Of 2023: Recommended By River Guides

 The Fishpond Gore Range Tech Pack is a great performance fly fishing vest.

-Performance fishing vests are also known to some as technical vests.
+Performance vests are also known to some as technical vests.

-You may find that these performance fishing vests will be made from the best materials but you will find that they are often more expensive than a basic fishing vest.
-Chances are they will last longer than a basic vest and they will be superior to a basic vest so it’s often worth the extra cost.
+You may find that these performance vests are made from the best materials, but you will find that they are often more expensive than a basic vest.
+Chances are they will last longer than a basic vest, and they will be superior to a basic vest, so it’s often worth the extra cost.

 The best performance fly fishing vests on the market are: